snowplow/documentation/docs/pipeline-components-and-applications/iglu/igluctl-2/index.md

 - `lint` - validate set of JSON Schemas for syntax and consistency of their properties
 - `static` - work with static Iglu registry
-    - `generate` - Verify integrity of schema family for RedShift or Postgres transformation.
+    - `generate` - verify integrity of schema family for Redshift or Postgres transformation.
 Generate DDLs and migrations from set of JSON Schemas.
     - `push` - push set of JSON Schemas from static registry to full-featured (Scala Registry for example) one
     - `pull` - pull set of JSON Schemas from registry to local folder
     - `parquet-verify` - Verify integrity of schema family for parquet(databricks) transformation.